 The updated definition of the A1 sag profile is used as input to the iterative analytical model and the resultant output is used to develop corresponding ZEMAX models.
 The next step involves numerical evaluation of the performance of these A1 profiles over the entire FOV.
-The terahertz heterodyne detectors are single pixel elements with a given beam width based on the observation wavelength.
-The goal is to efficiently couple the photons collected by the telescope into the heterodyne receivers over all the observation bands.
+The goal is to efficiently couple the photons collected by the telescope into the focal plane instruments (i.e., the heterodyne receivers) over all the observation bands.
 The OASIS receiver band wavelength definitions are listed in Table 5.